DrAbdep/Movie-selector/README.md

 # Movie-selector

-Easy Python script to randomly select a list of movies to watch.
+Easy Python script to randomly select from a list of movies to watch.